emilianbold/PDFwriter/README.md

 and press Return.
 You will be asked for your admin password.
 After hitting Return, **PDFwriter** will be entirely removed from your system.

-## Compiling from sources
-In the event that you want to compile your own copy, you can clone this repository.
-The product installer can then be compiled by executing the script

-`   sources/buildscript.sh   `

-If you have a DeveloperID, a signed product can be compiled by running

-`   sources/buildscript.sh -s "<Your DeveloperID>"   `

-As this project is released under GNU GPL License Version 2, you are welcome to make modifications and improvement and incorporate it in your own software, provided you also release your software under the same licensing system.
-Read the [License](https://raw.githubusercontent.com/rodyager/RWTS-PDFwriter/master/License) for full details.

-## History and acknowlegements
-RWTS PDFwriter is closely based on [Lisanet PDFWriter](http://sourceforge.net/projects/pdfwriterformac) by Simone Karin Lehmann.
-Lisanet PDFwriter was, in turn, based on [CUPS-PDF](http://www.cups-pdf.de).